AElnamaki/elnamaki-coding/README.md

 ## 📘 Project Overview

-> *"Arithmetic is not a static quantity.
-It is a recursive path through symbolic space."*
-> — Abdelrhman Elnamaki, *Elnamaki Coding*, IJCA, 2018

 This project explores and implements the concepts introduced in the following foundational publications:

 - 📄 **Elnamaki, A. (2025).**